 In the Android mobile app

-Important: Use a password that is not your Master Password.
+Important: Use a password other than your Master Password.
 That way, your trusted person can access your data in an emergency but can't access your account before then.

-Decide how and when to share the file.
+Decide how and when to share the DASH file you created following the steps in the previous section.
 For security reasons, it's best if your trusted contact doesn't have immediate access to the file.
 But they need to have access in an emergency.

 We recommend storing the file on a USB drive.
-You can keep the drive with you on a key chain.
-Or you can store the drive in a safe location, like a locked drawer or a safety deposit box at the bank.
+You can keep the drive with you on a key chain, or store it in a safe location, like a locked drawer or a safety deposit box at the bank.

-You can also send the file by email or using file-sharing apps like Google Drive or Dropbox.
-But these solutions give your trusted contact immediate access to your data.
+You can also email the file or use file-sharing apps like Google Drive or Dropbox.
+However, these solutions give your trusted contact immediate access to your data.

 Important: Never share the file and its password at the same time.
 If you send your file by email or another online app, give the password to your trusted person separately.